 3. Rhythm Kitchen, Walthamstow

 We’ve got two words for you: rum slushies.
 Yeah, that’s got your attention hasn’t it?
 Well then you’ll definitely want to hit up this East London institution.
 Serving up traditional and authentic Caribbean food, they promise proper portions and proper cocktails.
 There’s more than 130 rums on offer, and monthly rum clubs to get down and nerdy with industry professionals.
 You can also find them in the Westfield Stratford world food court, but for the full experience you’ll definitely want to get out to E17.
-Bring friends and an appetite and join in the delightful atmosphere.
+Bring friends and an appetite and join in the delightful atmosphere at this London rum bar.

 Sugar Cane brings a tropical escape to the environs of Clapham Junction.
 With a jam-packed roster of events, you’ll be coming back equally to sample the incredible cocktails and rum selection as the variety of evenings on offer.
 There are tiki brunches, rum and burger discount deals, and cocktail masterclasses.
 There’s also speed dating, tiki throwdown party nights, silent discos, and tons more.

 Sugar Cane is one of those unique venues in London that works no matter the vibe of your night.
 Simple nights out with just one or two friends work equally well here as massive blowout parties where you don’t even know half the attendants.
-Whether the night is young, or already long in the tooth, a touch of sugar is sure to help.
+Whether the night is young, or already long in the tooth, a touch of sugar is sure to help – no wonder then that we’ve included this one in our rum bars in London roundup.

 Gin fans may remember ELLC from our gin bars in London roundup, where we complimented the distillery’s sometimes surprising collaborations and gin experimentations.
 Well, they also make a pretty banging rum – and where else to drink it than at the source?
-Their cult-favourite canned rum and ginger cocktail is unfortunately sold out (at the time of writing) for now.
+Their cult-favourite canned rum and ginger cocktail is unfortunately sometimes sold out.
 But head to the distillery itself and you’re in with a chance at sampling their East London Rum, and their East London Rarer Rum that gets aged in ex-bourbon casks.
 And, yeah, while you’re there you might as well sample all their other liquors and cocktails.
 When in Rome a distillery, right?

 8. Buster Mantis, Deptford